 How often should I water?

-Deep infrequent watering will help the grass develop strong root systems that can extract water from a much larger volume of soil than shallow roots associated with light frequent watering.
+We recommend you apply infrequent deep watering as this will help the grass develop more reliable root systems that can get water from larger volumes of soil compared to shallow roots associated with frequent light watering.

 How much water should I use?

-The amount of water to apply depends on the soil type and the wetness of the soil.
-The preferable method is to thoroughly wet the soil to a depth of 150mm.
-After watering sink a shovel into the soil spread the hole so you can see how far the water has penetrated.
+The amount of water your turf needs will depend on the soil type and the wetness of the soil.
+The preferable method is to wet the soil to a depth of 150mm thoroughly.
+After watering, sink a shovel into the ground and spread the hole so you can see how far the water has penetrated.

 How long should I leave my sprinklers on?